JaiKhatri1/GAwithPerceptrons/README.md

 ## 3.1 Experiments
 Two experiments were conducted using the following parameters:
 •	Experiment 1:
-    o	Population size: 200
+    *	Population size: 200
-    o	Generations: 100
+    *	Generations: 100
-    o	Mutation rate: 0.7
+    *	Mutation rate: 0.7
-    o	Data: Linearly separable (all data points are perfectly classifiable)
+    *	Data: Linearly separable (all data points are perfectly classifiable)
 •	Experiment 2:
-    o	Population size: 150
+    *	Population size: 150
-    o	Generations: 200
+    *	Generations: 200
-    o	Mutation rate: 0.8
+    *	Mutation rate: 0.8
-    o	Data: Non-linearly separable (XOR problem)
+    *	Data: Non-linearly separable (XOR problem)

 ### 3.2 Findings
 •	Experiment 1:
-    o	The GA achieved a perfect accuracy (1.0) on the linearly separable data set within 3 generations.
+    *	The GA achieved a perfect accuracy (1.0) on the linearly separable data set within 3 generations.
 This demonstrates the effectiveness of the GA in finding optimal weights and bias for a simple classification task.